Cars 1962-63

 Bertone exhibits his car extensively throughout 1962 but fails to be entrusted with additional chassis by Enzo Ferrari.
 Each one of the two Berlinetta Speciale bodied by Bertone will remain unique.
 Both have been certified by Ferrari Classiche in 2009.

-The 1962 Speciale is estimated $ 14M for sale by Gooding in Pebble Beach on August 15, lot 039.
+The 1962 Speciale was sold for $ 16.5M by Gooding on August 15, 2015, lot 039.
 Here is the link to the press release.

 Enzo Ferrari had also friends.
 When he developed the chassis 250 GT SWB in 1959, he accepted that one of the first units should be reserved to Dr. Wax.
 This Italian industrialist loved the spectacular coachworks.
 Rather than going to regular contributors of Ferrari, Pinin Farina and Scaglietti, he selected Bertone for creating a one-off berlinetta.